SKnoedler/Portfolio/README.md

 ## 2) Fundamentals
 - ### Data Understanding
-	- [Record and Non-Record Data](https://xxx.com): Data set types are the key foundation for any data analysis.
+	- [Fundamentals](https://github.com/SKnoedler/Data-Science-Portfolio/blob/master/Knowledge%20Collection/DataUnderstandig.md): Data set types are the key foundation for any data analysis.
 This section introduces to the basics of record and non-record data types that Data Scientists work with.

 - ### Visualization
 	- [How to visualize data](https://xxx.com): Includes relevant information about data visualization.